EwenQuim/ewenquim.github.io/content/articles/3-pgp.md

 ### Having fun... messing up everything!

 What you probably don't know is that you can even modify the metadata (eg. the date or the author)!
-Anyone can do that, just play with the .git folder at the root of your repository...
+Anyone can do that, just play with the `.git` folder at the root of your repository...

-As everything in IT ~~and especially things that shouldn't be done~~, some guys automated it.
+As everything in IT ~~and especially about things that shouldn't be done~~, some guys automated it.

-So, funny guys even made a CLI to [blame someone else (for your bad code)](https://github.com/jayphelps/git-blame-someone-else), or [claim some good work (you didn't do)](https://github.com/SilasX/git-upstage).
+So, here we are with a CLI to [blame someone else (for your bad code)](https://github.com/jayphelps/git-blame-someone-else), and another CLI to [claim some good work (you didn't do)](https://github.com/SilasX/git-upstage).

 But if you work seriously, for example on an open-source project or in a company, this can be quite scary, and you may want to protect your git history.